Alcohol use disorder

 - and Secular Organizations for Sobriety () are two non-religious programs that offer support for people with alcohol use disorder.

 - Women for Sobriety is a self-help group just for women.

 - Moderation Management is a program for those who want to reduce how much they drink.
 It recommends abstinence for people who cannot do this.

-How well a person with alcoholism or alcohol abuse does depends on whether they can successfully cut back or stop drinking.
+How well a person does depends on whether they can successfully cut back or stop drinking.

 It may take several tries to stop drinking for good.
-If you are struggling to quit, don’t give up hope.
+If you are struggling to quit, do not give up hope.
 Getting treatment, if needed, along with support and encouragement from support groups and those around you can help you remain sober.

 - Bleeding in the digestive tract